Coronavirus advice and guidance for business

 - premises providing personal care and beauty treatments (coverings can be removed during treatment if required)

 - visitor attractions and entertainment venues (coverings can be removed when sitting in a food hall or eating area)

 - libraries, community centres, youth centres and social clubs

 - public areas in hotels and hostels

 - storage and distribution facilities.

-Customers are expected to wear a face covering before entering any of these settings and must keep it on until they leave unless there is a reasonable excuse for removing it.
+Customers are no longer expected to wear a face covering before entering any of the above settings.
+More information here.
 Guidance on whether staff should wear face coverings can be found in the relevant industry guidance for the business.
-Information on working safely during coronavirus is available on gov.uk.